-Must include at least the best junior, the CACIB winner and the best veteran.
+Must include at least the FCI-CACIB-J winner, the FCI-CACIB winner and the FCI-CACIB-V winner.
 The judge places the exhibits in order of quality without taking into consideration which classes they come from.

 To compete in these groups/competitions, the dogs must be entered individually in one of the compulsory classes.